Cyber-One/SpotMicro_MRL/Docs/3_Spot_Micro_Operating_System.md

 Next we need to add two files.

 Create a new file called ssh.
-Make sure the file has no extention like txt or bat, it must have no extention, this file does not need any thing in it, it just has to exist.
+Make sure the file has no extension like txt or bat, it must have no extension, this file does not need any thing in it, it just has to exist.
 When the Raspberry Pi boots for the first time, when it finds this file name present, it will enable SSH so we can connect to  it over the network.

 Next we need to create a second file, this time it will have content. :-) The file must be named wpa_supplicant.conf
-It will have the folling text in it.
+It will have the following text in it.

     country=AU
     ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
     update_config=1

     network={
     scan_ssid=1
     ssid="your_wifi_ssid"
     psk="your_wifi_password"
     }

 You will need to change the your_wifi_ssid and the your_wifi_password to match your own WiFi network.
 Also make sure the country is set for your country, I'm in Australia, so it's AU, in the USA make it US and in the UK, make it UK.
-When editing this file, use notpad or better still Notepad++, do not use word or wordpad.
+When editing this file, use notpad or better still Notepad++, **do not use word or wordpad.**

 Save the file and tell windows to eject the drive, when windows tells you to, remove the MicroSD Card.